wireshark/wireshark/CONTRIBUTING.md

 The Wireshark User’s Guide and Developer’s Guide are maintained in the [doc directory](https://gitlab.com/wireshark/wireshark/-/tree/master/doc) in the main repository.
 You don’t need a complete development environment to contribute to them, but you do need git and a text editor.
 Documentation updates must be made via a merge request similar to source code changes.

+## Commit messages and hooks

+- Use the repository commit template (includes the AI-Assisted trailer) with `git config commit.template .gitmessage`.
+- Run the shipped hooks from the dedicated path with `git config core.hooksPath tools/git_hooks` in this repository so they don’t interfere with other scripts in `tools/`.
+- To have new clones pick up those hooks automatically, create a global git template directory with stubs that exec the scripts in `tools/git_hooks/` and set `git config --global init.templateDir ~/.git-template`.
+For example, `~/.git-template/hooks/commit-msg` can `exec "$(git rev-parse --show-toplevel)"/tools/git_hooks/commit-msg "$@"`.
+- AI usage disclosure: Please declare AI assistance in commit messages and merge requests using the `AI-Assisted: yes|no [tool(s)]` trailer.
+This notice is adapted with thanks from the Seerr project’s AI usage statement (https://github.com/seerr-team/seerr/blob/develop/CONTRIBUTING.md).